 Welcome to the Swim Across America - Denver Open Water Swim!
-Established in 2018, SAA - Denver has raised over $740,000 to support our beneficiary: Children's Hospital Colorado.
-Thank you for your support of cancer care in Denver.
+Established in 2018, SAA—Denver has granted over $500,000 to our beneficiary: Children’s Hospital Colorado.

 Each year we are proud to host over 400 swimmers and volunteers, spectators and supporters, as well as Olympians near and far at our charity swim.
 We are so excited to have you join us for our 5th annual swim on August 21st at Chatfield Reservoir!

 Swim Across America-Denver has set a BIG goal to raise $1M in 5 years to fight cancer.
 Over $740,000 has been raised over the past 4 years.
 Help us reach our goal so we can make a BIGGER impact!

 Whether you are a veteran swimmer or you're looking to do your first open water swim, we welcome you to help us "Make Waves to Fight Cancer."